Alessandro Della Savia

 Canon Speedlite Transmitter ST-E3-RT: when it is not necessary to mount a Speedlite as the master flash.

 HoldFast Money Maker – leather straps: I have two!
 A Water Buffalo Black one and a Water Buffalo Burgundy one.
-It looks like a particular American style here in Europe, but they really rock!
-I can’t wear no other.
+It looks like a particularly American style here in Europe, but they really rock!
+I can’t wear any other.

 Lenses on the shelf at home or in my second bag, a Think Tank Airport TakeOff Rolling Camera Bag: